Consent groups

 The term history below essentially means the user had accepted or rejected a standalone consent that is part of the consent group.

-• Users accepts (no history)
+• User (no history)

-• User accepts (history)
+• User (history)

-• User accepts and rejects (history)
+• User and (history)

 In this first example scenario, a user opts into a consent group with no prior interaction with any of the standalone consents that are part of the group.